 The flu has the same symptoms as a cold, but infected individuals may also have a fever or chills, muscle or body aches, headaches, fatigue, and occasionally vomiting and diarrhea (especially in children).

-“Common colds usually show upper respiratory symptoms; influenza and COVID 19 show both upper and lower respiratory issues with systemic involvement,” says Dr. Hamid S. Syed, acute care and primary care physician at Reagan Medical Center in Atlanta.
+“Common colds usually show upper respiratory symptoms; influenza and COVID-19 show both upper and lower respiratory issues with systemic involvement,” says Hamid S. Syed, MD, an acute care and primary care physician at Reagan Medical Center in Atlanta.

-Those most at risk for serious symptoms or complications from the flu are:
+Those at a higher risk for serious symptoms or complications from the flu are:

 - Adults over 65